The Investment

 Cash Purchase

 The simplest route.
-Cash or (partly) Crypto currency.
+Cash payment.
 Completion through a French notaire typically takes 2–3 months from signing the compromis de vente (preliminary contract).
 A 10% deposit is held in escrow upon signing.

 French Mortgage